divvun/shini-mini-toml/README.md

 ## About

+### About this fork

+Slightly modified to be able to parse a small subset of [TOML](https://toml.io/) using plain `sh`.
+This is **NOT** a full TOML parser, and is not intended to be.
+The basic goal is to be able to parse and read settings from config files similar to `Cargo.toml` files - just get some info out in a structured way, and act on that info using other shell commands.

 ### What is `shini`?
 As above.
 It's a small set of functions written for inclusion in shell scripts, released under the MIT license.